France May Soften the DPE Rental Ban — What the Senate Votes On July 7–8 (and What Stays Law)

 Whatever the Senate does this week, the decision in front of you is the same: what does this property actually cost to buy and to bring into compliance?
 Model it before you bid with our free Buying-Costs Calculator, read the DPE rental-ban guide for the full calendar and the passoire strategy, and see what changed in French property in 2026 for the year's other moving parts.

 This article is educational content, not legal, tax, financial, or investment advice.
-It is current as of 3 July 2026; the relance-logement bill (Sénat text n° 801) is scheduled for the séance publique on 7–8 July 2026 and is not law, while the class G letting ban and the 1 January 2026 DPE coefficient reform are in force.
-French property law here is a moving target — we will update this page within 24 hours of the Senate vote.
+It is current as of 9 July 2026: on 8 July 2026 the Sénat adopted the relance-logement bill with amendments (Sénat texte n° 835, from projet de loi n° 801) and transmitted it to the Assemblée nationale for the autumn session — it is not law, while the class G letting ban and the 1 January 2026 DPE coefficient reform are in force and unchanged.
+French property law here is a moving target — we will update this page as the bill progresses.
 Verify your specific position with a qualified French notaire, avocat, or tax adviser before acting.
-Sources: Sénat dossier législatif pjl25-801; décret n° 2023-796; arrêté du 13 août 2025; ecologie.gouv.fr; service-public.fr.
+Sources: Sénat dossier législatif pjl25-801 and texte adopté n° 835; franceinfo (8 July 2026); décret n° 2023-796; arrêté du 13 août 2025; ecologie.gouv.fr; service-public.fr.